 How to Be an Antiracist

 “I’m not the least bit racist” is a common rebuttal to being identified as a racist.
 But even if that statement is 100 percent true, it’s still insufficient, argues author Ibram Kendi.
 Not being racist is a neutral stance, and in the fight for a more fair world, neutrality isn’t good enough.
 We must choose a side and lean into the work of anti-racism.
 Racism is a powerful system that creates a paradigm for the way we regard people of different ethnicities or skin colors.
 It intersects with class and culture and geography and even changes the way we see and value ourselves.
 In How to Be an Antiracist, Kendi leads us to a better understanding of all forms of racism and its pernicious consequences.
 Add it to your list of books about racism to read.
-Here’s how you can support the Black Lives Matter movement and become anti-racist.
+Here’s what anti-racism means and what it means to be anti-racist.

 Fist, Stick, Knife, Gun: A Personal History of Violence

 When educator and activist Geoffrey Canada talks about transforming kids and the spaces around them, he speaks from experience.
 As a small boy growing up in the South Bronx, he learned that the codes and rituals of the neighborhood streets were ranked in ascending orders of violence: fist, stick, knife, and gun.
 His book of the same name points the way to saving all the children who grew up like him—in abject poverty and surrounded by violence.
 His formula is simple: In order to change these children, you must change their environments and teach them to change their own worlds.
 Canada’s story reminds us that ordinary people can change history.